johsteffens/actinon/README.md

 ## License
 The source code in this repository, including actinon source code, is licensed under the [Apache 2.0 License](https://github.com/johsteffens/actinon/blob/master/LICENSE).
-Images in this repository, depicting results of the raytracer, are licensed under the [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) License.
+Example images in this repository, depicting results of the raytracer, are licensed under the [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) License.
-Images or videos you created with actinon from your own script sources are yours.
+Images or videos, which you designed yourself by your own creative work, are yours and you can distribute them under your own terms.

 ## Motivation